Frédéric Fiebig: Family tragedies and the upcoming WW2

 In addition, several tragedies continued to strike him.
 In 1942 his wife Elisabet died and in 1943 his daughter Raya, born of a Jewish mother, was deported to the Gaggenau internment camp by the Nazis who occupied Alsace.
-Debora Logak, the mother of her children living in Montrouge near Paris, was arrested in July 1942 in the sinister French police raid of the Vélodrome d'Hiver.
+Debora Logak, the mother of his children, living in Montrouge near Paris, was arrested in July 1942 in the sinister French police raid of the Vélodrome d'Hiver.
 She was held at Drancy internment camp and was believed to have been summarily killed at the Auschwitz internment camp.
-Having heard that the Third Reich supported artists, Fiebig sent a pension request to Goebbels who could not care less about the painter's works.
-Although German by birth, he was not well accepted by the Nazi administration, especially as a native of Courland.
-He was almost forced to display his work during the military occupation of France by Germany in exchange for vague promises of pension that would never materialise.
+Having heard that the Third Reich supported artists, Fiebig sent a pension request to Goebbels, who could not have cared less about the painter's works.
+Although German by birth, Fiebig was not well accepted by the Nazi administration, especially as a native of Courland.
+He was almost forced to display his work during the military occupation of France by Germany in exchange for vague promises of a pension that would never materialise.
 His daughter Raya was miraculously spared after a short Nazi arrest.

-In spite of multiple requests, the French citizenship would never be granted to him.
-Hurt by a difficult life during both world wars and personal dramas, he became almost blind from 1946 and could no longer paint or work.
-After the war, he was sent in 1948 to the Schweisguth barracks in Sélestat set up by the Social Welfare for the needy.
+In spite of multiple requests, French citizenship would never be granted to Fiebig.
+Hurt by a difficult life during both world wars and personal dramas, he became almost blind from 1946 on, and could no longer paint or work.
+After the war, he was sent in 1948 to the Schweisguth barracks for the needy in Sélestat.
 Fiebig would remain nostalgic for the landscapes of Courland all his life.
-He died in poverty in Sélestat on 6 February 1953, leaving behind Raya and a significant but unrecognized art work.
-His relatives reported that he had been buried in the Protestant cemetery, but the town of Sélestat, whose street is named after him, has no record of his grave in his registers.
+He died in poverty in Sélestat on 6 February 1953, leaving behind Raya and significant but unrecognized art.
+His relatives reported that he had been buried in the Protestant cemetery, but the town of Sélestat, whose street is named after him, has no record of his grave in its registers.

-His workshop is then stored in boxes and almost forgotten in an attic.
-Fiebig's work will resurface again thanks to the persistence of his daughter Raya who will make his work better known from 1975.
-Joseph Logel a notability of Sélestat close to the painter's family who devoted some writings to Fiebig, became the universal legatee of Fiebig's work.
-But if he helped to make the work of Fiebig better known, Logel apparently "drained" the bank accounts of Raya, the artist's daughter.
-In 2006, the former Selestadian official and his son were tried for abuse of weakness to one year of prison probation sentence.
-Raya Fiebig died without children in January 2007.
+Fiebig’s works were stored in boxes and almost forgotten in an attic until resurfacing again thanks to the persistence of his daughter Raya, who made his art better known beginning in 1975.
+Joseph Logel, a prominent member of the Sélestat community and close to the painter's family, devoted some writings to Fiebig, and became the universal legatee of Fiebig's work.
+But, if he helped to make the work of Fiebig better known, Logel apparently "drained" the bank accounts of Raya, the artist's daughter.
+In 2006, the former Selestadian official and his son were tried for their exploitation and received (suspended) sentences of one year.

+Raya Fiebig died childless in January 2007.